jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-29-high-temperature-corrosion.md

 Wear | 3%

 1. #hydrogen-embrittlement by #hydrogen-diffusion into bulk material.
-   1. Moves into #interstitial spaces in bulk material for #damage-nucleation.
+   1. Moves into #interstitials spaces in bulk material for #damage-nucleation.
    2. Not only does hydrogen take up some volume, it thermodynamically wants to bond to the alloying particles.
    3. In #Mark-F-Horstemeyer's steel ball, it is in triaxial stress without a #traction-force, because of the #hydrogen-embrittlement.
    4. The triaxiality increases #free-volume, locally.
 So hydrogen moves there.
 It tries to fill the #voids present in the material.